Thanks to all runners & volunteers who made our 30th anniversary a smashing success!

 Mt.
 Si Relay

-Most of the 59-mile course is on the hard-packed Snoqualmie Valley Trail.
+Most of the 58-mile course is on the hard-packed Snoqualmie Valley Trail.
 The trail’s gentle grade is excellent for running with spectacular views.
-There are ten individual legs, with each team member running two.
 Exchanges are well-marked and manned by volunteers.
 Method of exchange is a simple touch off by hand.

 For detailed relay information, see our Relay page.